gusza110811/gArch64/assembler/doc.md

 | `\\` | Backslash |

 ### Comment
-Use `;`, can be anywhere
+Use `;` followed by the comment

 ## System and Hardware specification
-There is a BIOS program that runs on every execution. it sets up useful commands
+There is a BIOS system that runs on boot. it sets up useful commands and loads your program

-These can be called through `int [id]` instruction with the `id` as the command number in this table below You set the A register to its parameter
+These can be called through `int [id]` instruction with the `id` as the command number in this table below, You set the A register to its parameter
 | Command | Usage |
 | --- | --- |